If you’re after a budget Kruger safari, there’s a good number of travel, accommodation, catering and tour choices for the National Park.

 Tours in the Park

-Game drives aren’t just for the wealthy!
-Prices start from R270 per adult (valid until 31 October 2020) for a tour and they’re well worth it!
+Game drives aren’t just for the wealthy and they’re well worth it!

-If you want more though, morning or afternoon game walking trails often give you extra value.
+If you want to be further immersed in the bush, morning or afternoon game walking trails often give you extra value.
 They’re life experiences!
-Although they’re a bit more expensive with prices starting from R480 (valid until 31 October 2020), they’re something you should try once.
+Although they’re a bit more expensive than game drives, they’re definitely something to try.

 A budget Kruger safari is certainly within reach.
 Kruger National Park really does try to make itself available for everyone to enjoy!